Mental Health Facilities Genesee County, MI

 Mclaren Flint Behavioral Health

-Mclaren Flint Behavioral Health is a mental health treatment center in Genesee County, MI, located at 401 South Ballenger Highway, 48532 zip code area.
+Mclaren Flint Behavioral Health is one of mental health facilities in Genesee County, Michigan, located at 401 South Ballenger Highway, 48532 zip code.
 Mclaren Flint Behavioral Health provides hospital inpatient treatment.
-Mclaren Flint Behavioral Health offers psychotropic medication, cognitive behavioral therapy and group therapy to seniors 65 or older, adults and young adults.
-Additional services at Mclaren Flint Behavioral Health consist of integrated primary care services, family psychoeducation and suicide prevention services.
+Mclaren Flint Behavioral Health provides cognitive behavioral therapy, couples/family therapy and activity therapy to young adults, adults and seniors 65 or older.
+Additional services provided at Mclaren Flint Behavioral Health include diet and exercise counseling, suicide prevention services and family psychoeducation.

 Learn More